 Kio did doctoral work at Yale University’s American Studies program, where she thought a lot about the history of science and medicine, urban studies, art, and race, and then dropped out.

 When not writing books, Kio has worked in journalism, interactive advertising, community research, and game design.
 She consults for startups and large companies helping them think about stranger interactions among their users and audiences.
-She has taught at NYU’s Interactive Telecommunications Program and serves frequently as an advisor to the Knight News Challenge competition.
+She has taught about stranger interactions at NYU’s Interactive Telecommunications Program and serves frequently as an advisor to the Knight News Challenge competition.